jc4p/lol-champ-stats/README.md

 These scripts *scrape* that data from Champion.gg and generate [Custom Item Sets](http://na.leagueoflegends.com/en/news/game-updates/game-updates/customize-your-build-client-item-sets) from them.

 The item sets contain most played and highest win rate data for starting items, final item builds, and skill order.
-In addition, they have common wards and elixirs attached at the bottom, so you hopefully don't have to ever use something other than the custom set.
+In addition, they have common wards and elixirs listed at the end of the page.
+If you have any ideas of more things to add, please [open an issue](https://github.com/jc4p/lol-champ-stats/issues).

 ![Example Image](http://i.imgur.com/ITidkEA.jpg)

 # Usage (Easiest)

-Download Champions.zip from the releases tab and unzip into the Champions folder of your League of Legends installation.
+Download Champions.zip [from the releases tab](https://github.com/jc4p/lol-champ-stats/releases) and unzip into the Champions folder of your League of Legends installation.
 If you're on a Windows computer, this is probably `C:\Riot Games\League of Legends\Config\Champions`.

 # Usage (Manual)